Ninja-Squad/data-discovery/README.md

 - a recent enough JDK8

+The docker images need quite a bit of resources, so make sure you have at least 4g of RAM configured (Docker Desktop / Resources / Memory).

 The application expects to connect on an Elasticsearch instance running on `http://127.0.0.1:9200`.
 To have such an instance, simply run: